nawa/torrentmonitor-dockerized/README.md

 	* you can change server port from `8080` to your preferred port
 	* you need to change volume location to database and downloaded torrents.
 As a result you could use persistent data between another containers
-	* also you can specify environment variabls to change default behaviour of container
+	* also you can specify environment variables to change default behaviour of container
-		* -e CRON_TIMEOUT="*/10 * * * *" # Specify execution timeouti in crontab format.
-Default - every 10 minutes.
+		* -e CRON_TIMEOUT="0 * * * *" # Specify execution timeout in crontab format.
+Default - every hour.
 		* -e PHP_TIMEZONE="Europe/Kiev" # Set default timezone for PHP.
 Default - UTC.
 		* -e PHP_MEMORY_LIMIT="512M" # Set php memory limit.
 Default - 512M.